Metallica

 That Was Just Your Life / The End Of The Line / Broken, Beat & Scarred / The Day That Never Comes / All Nightmare Long / Cyanide / The Unforgiven III / The Judas Kiss / Suicide And Redemption / My Apocalypse

 Annihilation, suicide.
 Ten minutes of ‘Suicide and Redemption’.
 Unforgivably, we also get ‘The Unforgiven III’.
 ‘My Apocalypse’ closes the album with brevity, a mere five minutes of crunching riff-age this time out - other songs regularly exceeding seven minutes each.
 Rick Rubin may have succeeded in bringing the guys back to their roots, but many of these songs could use a little editing.
 Overall then, 'Death Magnetic' is an entirely predictable album in one sense.
 Metallica have stepped back to produce an album that somehow could have fitted right in-between 'And Justice For All' and their 1991 self-titled commercial behemoth.
-Producer Rick Rubin and a talented new bass-player contribute and 'Death Magnetic' manages to induce a cautious optimism.
+Producer Rick Rubin and a talented new bass-player induce a cautious optimism when considering 'Death Magnetic' and its place in Metallica history and Metallica future.

 Share Your Views?